gridbugs/gridbugs.org/_posts/2020-06-20-roguelike-tutorial2020-part2.md

 ## {% anchor refactor | Refactor %}

-But first, a minor refactor to split the code into 3 files.
-This will make future changes easier to talk about.
+First, a minor refactor to split the code into 3 files.
+This won't change any logic - it will just make future changes easier to talk about.

 A new file `game.rs` will contain all the game-specific logic, mostly agnostic of the fact that it is a chargrid application.
 For now this will look a lot like the `AppData` type.
 Note the `player_coord` method.
 For now this will just return the value